Ethereum-Max/EMAX-Contracts/README.md

 	* `git pull --all; npm install; truffle compile; npx truffle migrate --compile-all --network ropsten --reset`
 * Execute the command below to pull in all the most recent changes
     * `git pull --all`
-* Execute the command below to install all dependencies fo project
+* Execute the command below to install all pinned dependencies for project
-    * `npm install`
+    * `npm ci`
 * Execute the command below to compile smart contracts
     * `truffle compile`
 * Execute the command below to deploy to testnet